AmnaFaisal1305/voxa-crm-backend/docs/API_DOCUMENTATION.md

 ### POST /api/forms/create

-Publishes a new Lead Ads form to Meta (Facebook Page) and saves it to the database.
+Publishes a Lead Ads form to the Facebook Page and saves a record to the database.
 Call this when the agent clicks **Publish to Meta Ads** in the Form Generator.

 **Request**
 ```